fum-cs/fds/docs/intro-linear-algebra.md

 5x - 3y = 1
 $$

-Now we have a system with two unknowns, $x$ and $y$.
+Now we have a system with two unknowns, $$x$$ and $$y$$.
 We'll see general methods to solve systems of linear equations later.
-For now, I'll give you the answer: $x=2$ and $y=3$.
+For now, I'll give you the answer: $$x=2$$ and $$y=3$$.
 Geometrically, we can see that both equations produce a straight line in the 2-dimensional plane.
 The point on where both lines encounter is the solution to the linear system.

 ```python